-However, the Department of Information and Communications Technology (DICT) believes a third player should be able to compete with both Globe Telecom, Inc. and PLDT, Inc. with just the 300 MHz currently available.
+However, the Department of Information and Communications Technology (DICT) believes the third player should be able to compete with both Globe Telecom, Inc. and PLDT, Inc. with just the 300 MHz currently available.

-It’s important to note that Globe has earned 41% from voice and SMS in the past year while PLDT has earned 34% from SMS in 2016.
-A third telco player would need every advantage possible to compete against those numbers.
+It’s also important to note that Globe has earned 41% from voice and SMS in the past year while PLDT has earned 34% from SMS in 2016.
+The third telco player would need every advantage possible to compete against those numbers.

-Right now, the NTC lists PLDT as controlling 30.32% of the frequency, while Globe accounts for 24.9%.
+As of today, the NTC estimates that PLDT holds 30.32% of the total frequencies, while Globe holds 24.9%.
 Nearly 45% is either unallocated, unassigned or stuck in litigation cases.
-However, Bayan Telecommunications, Inc. is currently in the middle of a court case and if they lose, their frequency percentage may be available to the third telco.
+However, the 2G frequencies held by Bayan Telecommunications, Inc. is currently in the middle of a court case and if they lose, their frequencies may be available to the third telco player.

-This doesn’t guarantee any long term solution, though.
+This doesn’t guarantee any long allocation, though.
 For a more competitive environment, Senate Bill 1742 seeks a better process for allocating frequency among providers.
 Competitive bidding would allow telco providers to buy blocks of frequency to use.
-In the past, the NTC chose proposals that seemed the most beneficial when assigning frequencies.
+In the past, the NTC selects proposals from telcos that seemed the most beneficial.

-To make it more attractive for a third telco player, the DICT is more lenient at the moment, especially since the funding required to start takes most players out of the running.
-Outside of financials, a third player needs at least a five year track record, no uncontested liabilities and no relationship with Globe or PLDT.
+To attract more telco players, the DICT will become more lenient at the moment, especially since the capital required to start is too much.
+Aside from this, the third telco player needs at least a five year track record, no uncontested liabilities and no relationship with Globe or PLDT.